Squid-oid/cv/README.md

-This is the TeX for my CV and a pdf copy of it.
+This is the TeX code for my CV, also included is a pdf copy of it.